csinocruz/pretty-tutu-torials/light-bulb/README.md

 ✔️ Check in with me 🧠

-4. Create a separate click handler for each button.
+4. Create a separate click handler for each button:
 ##### Test Your Click Handlers
 * Console log `'the on button was clicked'` when the ON button is pressed
 * Console log `'the off button was clicked'` when the OFF button is pressed